Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Image of the quantum-corrected BH

-With the foundation laid in the preceding sections, we now turn to analyze the optical signatures of the quantum-corrected BH.
-To simplify, we consider that an observer is positioned at the north pole~\cite{Wang:2022yvi,Gralla:2019xty}.
-The disk emits radiation with a specific intensity $I^{\rm em}_{\nu}(r)$, which in the local static frame depends only on the radial coordinate $r$ and the emission frequency $\nu$.
-As discussed previously, the number of times that photons intersect with the accretion disk is determined by their impact parameter $b$, and each intersection contributes to the total observed intensity.
-Thus, the overall observed intensity can be expressed as the sum of the intensities from each intersection~\cite{Gralla:2019xty}
+With the foundation laid in the preceding sections, we now turn to analyze the image of the QCBH.
+To simplify, we consider that an observer is positioned at the north pole and the disk emits radiation with a specific intensity $I^{\rm em}_{\nu}(r)$~\cite{Wang:2022yvi,Gralla:2019xty}.
+As discussed previously, the impact parameter $b$ of a photon determines the number of times its trajectory intersects the equatorial plane of the disk.
+Each such crossing at a radial distance $r$ contributes an additional term to the total intensity detected by the observer.
+Thus, the overall observed intensity is the superposition of all individual emission contributions, which can be expressed in the following form~\cite{Gralla:2020srx}:

+Here $f_{m}$ is the fudge factor, whose value depends on the type of accretion disk.
+For thin disks, it typically takes~\cite{DeMartino:2023ovj}

-where $I_{\rm em}(r) := \int I_{\nu}^{\rm em}(r) \rm d\nu$ is the total emitted intensity (integrated over all frequencies) at radius $r$.
-The function $r_m(b)$ is called the transfer function, which describes the radial coordinate $r$ where a photon with an impact parameter $b$ intersects the accretion disk for the $m$-th time.
-Hence, the first three transfer functions are defined as
+And $I_{\rm em}(r) := \int I_{\nu}^{\rm em}(r) \rm d\nu$ represents the total emission profile at radius $r$ (integrated over all frequencies).
+The function $r_m(b)$ is called the transfer function.
+During backward ray-tracing, the transfer function gives the radial coordinate $r$ where a photon with an impact parameter $b$ intersects the disk for the $m$-th time.
+By selecting the value of $m$ and combining Eqs.~\eqref{photon_trajectory_eq} and \eqref{nb_relation}, the corresponding transfer functions can be obtained.